 Consistent with the above predictions, in the weak Kondo coupling limit $J/t \ll 1$, we find a finite AFM order for all $N$ values.
 Interestingly, for both $N=2$ and $N=4$, AFM correlations persist up to relatively large coupling strengths, reaching $J/t = 8.2$.
 In addition, for the range of coupling constants considered, we do not find evidence for long-range channel magnetization at any wave vector.
 These findings suggest that, for $N=2$ and $4$, AFM order persists for a wide range of couplings without evidence of channel magnetization.

 By contrast, for $N=6$ and $8$, AFM order vanishes at a critical coupling $J^{\textrm{AFM}}_c/t = 2.0(2)$ and $J^{\textrm{AFM}}_c/t = 1.6(1)$, respectively, as shown in~\cref{subfig:spin}.
 The vanishing of AFM order is expected to nucleate channel-symmetry-breaking order as the Kondo coupling increases.
 To see if this is indeed the case, we probe the dimer order parameter, $d(\bm{k})$, as a function of momenta.
 Unexpectedly, we observe channel-symmetry-breaking order at wave vectors $\bm{k}=(0,\pi)/(\pi,0)$, indicating a $\pi$-modulated stripe order phase, in contrast to the uniform or staggered patterns typically considered, see~\cite{SM}.
-Motivated by these results, in~\cref{subfig:dimer}, we depict the channel magnetization stripe order parameter, $d(\bm{k}=(\pi,0))$ as a function of the Kondo coupling.
+Motivated by these results, in~\cref{subfig:dimer}, we depict the channel magnetization stripe order parameter, $d[\bm{k}=(\pi,0)]$ as a function of the Kondo coupling.
 From this analysis, we estimate the critical Kondo coupling for the onset of stripe order to be $J^{\textrm{stripe}}_c/t = 1.8(2)\approx J^{\textrm{AFM}}_c/t$ and $J^{\textrm{stripe}}_c/t = 1.3(1)<J^{\textrm{AFM}}_c/t$, for $N=6$ and $8$, respectively, see~\cref{subfig:dimer}.
-Within our numerical resolution, we observe a coexistence of AFM and channel stripe order for $N=8$.
+For $N=6$, the transition appears to be first order as reflected in the jump discontinuity of the relevant order parameters.
+Moreover, within our numerical resolution, we observe a coexistence of AFM and channel stripe order for $N=8$.

 To further probe the stability of the stripe channel order, we introduce explicit channel imbalance by setting $J_1=J$ and $ J_2=J-\Delta J$, which favors hybridization with the first channel.
 In~\cref{subfig:imbalance}, we consider $N=6$, and hybridization coupling $J=2.4>J_c$, where stripe channel correlations have already settled.
-We compare the uniform $d(\bm{k}=(0,0))$ and stripe $d(\bm{k}=(\pi,0))$ channel orders.
+We compare the uniform $d[\bm{k}=(0,0)]$ and stripe $d[\bm{k}=(\pi,0)]$ channel orders.
 We find that at a weak imbalance $\Delta J/J\ll 1$, stripe channel order persists and ferrochannel correlations weakly rise due to the explicit symmetry breaking.
 Only at a finite $\Delta J/J=0.025(5)$ stripe order is destroyed and replaced by a selective hybridization of the first channel.
 This result indicates the stability of the stripe channel phase in the presence of explicit channel asymmetry.